A dynamic and diverse region.

 Latin America’s digital landscape is transforming rapidly.
 The region has the highest rate of urbanisation in the world and fast-growing levels of connectivity.

 The fintech sector is one example of a vertical that has experienced rapid growth in recent years, as millions gain access to banking services through new digital platforms.
 Brazil is a world-leading fintech market and Mexico and Chile are also growing at a rapid pace.
-In Chile, a new Fintech Law was approved by Congress in October 2022 which will provide greater clarity on the regulatory framework for the sector.
+In Chile, a new Fintech Law was approved by Congress in October 2022 creating greater clarity on the regulatory framework for the sector.

 A sophisticated and social-media-savvy consumer market also presents opportunities for Victorian digital technology companies across a range of segments.